microchip-pic-avr-examples/dspic33ck-power-pwm-comparator-fault/README.md

 <br><center><img src="images/faultOperation.png" width="400"></center><br>
 *Complementary PWMs are shut down by the Comparator Fault Source upon reaching 2.5V Fault Reference*

-In the event that the fault signal is removed, the PG1 remains on shutdown and the complementary PWM waveforms returns only upon pressing on-board push button *USER* on the Digital Power Development Board.
+In the condition that the fault signal is removed, the PG1 remains on shut  down and the complementary PWM waveforms returns only upon pressing on-board push button *USER* on the Digital Power Development Board.

 <br><center><img src="images/terminateFault.png" width="400"></center><br>
-*Complementary PWMs are revived once the fault signal is removed and [USER] pushbutton is pressed*
+*Complementary PWMs are revived once the fault signal is removed and [USER] pushbutton is pressed to terminate the fault event.*

 Please refer to section *FIRMWARE QUICK-START GUIDE* below for more information on the initialization process and code structure.